 The following conditions must be met in order to file a successful case.

 This part of the slip and fall or trip case can be very difficult to prove.
 Often, an expert witness has to be brought in to testify that a dangerous condition existed.
 Many lawyers shy away from handling these cases.
-At the Law Offices of Elliott N. Kanter, we’re not afraid to do the extra legwork it takes to successfully win a slip and fall case.
+At The Law Office of Elliott Kanter, we’re not afraid to do the extra legwork it takes to successfully win a slip and fall case.

 Your first priority should be seeking medication attention after a slip and fall accident if you are injured.
 Make sure you keep all documentation related to your medical treatment and follow the doctor’s orders carefully.
 If you do not seek emergency medical attention, stay at the scene of the slip and fall to gather evidence.